Slow Internet Speed Disrupts Lives and Businesses Across Pakistan

 Government’s Response and Public Frustration

-Minister of State for Information Technology Shaza Fatima attributed part of the slowdown to cybersecurity concerns, including the blocking of the social media platform X (formerly Twitter) on the Interior Ministry’s orders.
-However, she downplayed the platform’s impact, stating it serves less than 2% of the population.
+Minister of State for Information Technology Shaza Fatima attributed part of slowdown to cybersecurity concerns, including blocking social media platform X (formerly Twitter) on Interior Ministry’s orders.
+However, she downplayed the platform’s impact, stating it serves less than 2% of population.

 Citizens, however, remain unconvinced.
-Many question the lack of transparency and urge the government to restore full internet functionality swiftly.
-For now, businesses and students continue to bear the brunt of the disruptions, as Pakistan’s digital infrastructure faces one of its most significant challenges.
+Many questions the lack of transparency and urge to restore full internet functionality swiftly.
+For now, businesses and students continue to bear the brunt of disruptions, as Pakistan’s digital infrastructure faces one of its most significant challenges.